sys4-fr/nether-pack/README.md

 TODO:
 — find a way to get the perlin noise inside [-1; 1] or use another noise
 — add something containing items to that buildings
+— update leaves visual_scale